equinor/python-intermediate/README.md

 will not be an intermediate level programmer after this course, but you will have the tools available to become one.

-As this is not the basic course in Python, we _assume familiarity with all basic types_ of Python, including `set`, `dict`, `tuple`, some functional programming tools in Python such as `map`, `filter`, `zip`, object oriented programming, organization of Python modules as well as
+As this is not an introductory course to Python, we _assume familiarity with all basic types_ of Python, including `set`, `dict`, `tuple`, some functional programming tools in Python such as `map`, `filter`, `zip`, object oriented programming, organization of Python modules as well as